BrrunaRibeiro/Namaste/README.md

 ## Screenshots of the finished project

 ## Tests and Deployments details
+    #Tests

+    Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+    *Log in (or sign up) to Github.
+    *Find the repository for this project, Bully-Book-Club.
+    *Click on the Settings link.
+    *Click on the Pages link in the left hand side navigation bar.
+    *In the Source section, choose main from the drop down select branch menu.
+Select Root from the drop down select folder menu.
+    *Click Save.
+Your live Github Pages site is now deployed at the URL shown.

 ### Explanation of what works
     *Home page with sign-up button to possibly reach new clients.